JoseDSanchezH/Configuring-Router-in-Cisco-Packet-Tracer-/README.md

 It took a little bit of time, but it worked.

-Let's simulate by looking at the enevlopes traveling in real time from PC1 to PC3.
+Let's simulate by looking at the envelopes traveling in real time from PC1 to PC3.

 <img width="1176" height="626" alt="image" src="https://github.com/user-attachments/assets/7c2cba8d-a2ce-45a9-8568-a825922cc08d" />